-The Group will, at all times, employ the services of a qualified health and safety professional to liaise with and advise the Group on the health, safety and welfare of employees and others who may be affected by the Group's activities.
+The Group will, at all times, employ the services of a qualified health and safety professional to liaise with, and advise, the Group on the health, safety and welfare of employees and others who may be affected by the Group's activities.
 Currently this is Safety Scotland.

-The group is also a member of EVH who provide guidance on health and safety specific to the housing sector.
+The group is also a member of EVH which, via ACS Glasgow, provides guidance on health and safety specific to the housing sector.